 Day 6: Kruger National Park ( Departure / End of Tour )

 It’s not over yet.
-There’s time for one more morning safari and breakfast.
-Yes.
+There’s time for one more morning safari and hearty breakfast before you continue on with your travels.

 On the way: See if you can see what you haven’t yet seen.
 If you see what we mean.